 If you’ve never heard of Allswell, then don’t feel bad.
-The American mattress, bedding and home furnishings brand was

-	only launched in 2018.
-And although it’s owned by Walmart, you won’t have seen its mattresses in stores, as they’re

-	currently only available online.
-So what’s different about Allswell mattresses that might tempt you away from more

-	established and well-known brands in our best mattress guide?
+The American mattress, bedding and home furnishings brand was only launched in 2018.
+And although it’s owned by Walmart, you won’t have seen its mattresses in stores, as they’re currently only available online.
+So what’s different about Allswell mattresses that might tempt you away from more established and well-known brands in our best mattress guide?
 In a word, value.

 Walmart is known for offering good quality products at low prices, and Allswell is no exception.
-Which means, for

-	example, you can get a luxurious, hybrid Queen mattress for just $375.
-That's very competitively priced indeed, putting

-	the full price Allswell in line with some of the best Black Friday mattress deals.
-And all Allswell mattresses are

-	manufactured in the USA, too.
+Which means, for example, you can get a luxurious, hybrid Queen mattress for just $375.
+That's very competitively priced indeed, putting the full price Allswell in line with some of the best cheap mattress deals.
+And all Allswell (opens in new tab) mattresses are manufactured in the USA, too.

-	Allswell mattresses are all ‘bed in the box’ mattresses, which take between 24 and 48 hours to fully inflate after

-	unboxing.
-While many brands suffer from a confusing and complicated range of models, Allswell makes things easy by

-	offering just three.
+Allswell mattresses are all ‘bed in the box’ mattresses, which take between 24 and 48 hours to fully inflate after unboxing.
+While many brands suffer from a confusing and complicated range of models, Allswell makes things easy by offering just three.
 These are basically ‘good, better, best’ in terms of quality, with prices to match.
-They are

-	designed to be compatible with a variety of sleeping set-ups, including box springs, flat platforms, adjustable frames

-	and slanted fames
+They are designed to be compatible with a variety of sleeping set-ups, including box springs, flat platforms, adjustable frames and slanted fames

 Although you can’t try out Allswell mattresses before buying them, you do get a 100-night trial, after which you can return them if you’re not satisfied.
 You also get a 10-year warranty, which isn't the longest, but nicely falls in line with the general consensus on how often you should change your mattress.